ue4plugins/WindowsMessageHandlerExample/README.md

 modify Engine code.
 This is useful for integrating hardware and software SDKs that use Windows messages to provide some or all of their functionality.

+Make sure to pull the Tag that matches your Unreal Engine version.
+If you sync to Master the code may not compile, because it may depend on Engine changes that are not yet available in the UE4 Master branch.

 ## Supported Platforms

-This plug-in was last built against **Unreal Engine 4.14**.
+This plug-in was last built against **Unreal Engine 4.15**.
 It is intended to be used on Windows only.

 ## Dependencies